Chillu1/ModiBuff/README.md

 These callbacks get the effect fed as a parameter, this allows for condtional effect invoking, or custom effect use, like manual stack trigger.
 Supports custom callback signatures.

-> Important: all versions before 0.4/latest mater can only have one callback `CallbackEffect` per modifier.
+> Important: all versions before 0.4/latest master can only have one callback `CallbackEffect` per modifier.

 ```csharp
 Add("SilenceSourceWhenSilenced")